PETPACE COLLAR DETECTS IMPENDING CANINE HEART FAILURE, MONITORS TREATMENT RESPONSE

 Treatment with furosemide and Vetmedin® (Pimobendan) are considered standard of care for Congestive Heart Failure secondary to CVHD.
 The effect of both drugs can be clearly identified in the vital signs monitored by PetPace.

-The PetPace collar is unique in its ability assist in the remote medical management of pets with heart disease.
+The PetPace collar is unique in its ability to assist in the remote medical management of pets with heart disease.
 It provides early detection of trends preceding clinical deterioration, long before the pet shows overt symptoms.
 Moreover, it allows for close monitoring of the effect of certain drugs, potentially facilitating better clinical management.

 Dr. Asaf Dagan, DVM, Diplomate ABVP (Canine and Feline practice), and PetPace’s Chief Veterinarian, noted, “Clinicians can now use innovative wearable technology to remotely assess the condition of cardiac patients, detect worrisome trends and closely follow the effect of their chosen course of treatment.
-The impact of such capabilities on longevity and quality of life for patients with CVHD, and other conditions as well, may be tremendous”.
+The impact of such capabilities on longevity and quality of life for patients with CVHD, and other conditions as well, maybe tremendous”.

 Dr. Dan Ohad, DVM, PhD, Diplomate ACVIM and ECVIM (Cardiology) from Koret School of Veterinary Medicine, of the Hebrew University of Jerusalem, Israel, added, “The trends of data changes provided by the PetPace collar during hemodynamic deterioration and in response to pharmacotherapy carry an immense potential for both a timely diagnosis, far before the patient experiences life-threatening complications, and for timely therapeutic decision-making.
 This can enable prompt rectification of developments before they ‘snowball’ and potentially get out of control.”